-So far we have learned that: You have to be accountable for what you eat; you have to measure it so you can manage it; and you have to know the foods that don’t work well with the Lap-band Now you have to know the foods that work well.
+So far we have learned that: You have to be accountable for what you eat; you have to measure it so you can manage it; and you have to know the foodstuffs that don’t work well with Lap-band surgery.
+Now you have to know the ones that work well.

 The simplicity is that these are choices that you can make — and none of them will leave you feel deprived.
 They are the basics of most meals: produce and meat (unless you are a vegetarian in which case it is produce and produce).

-The basics of determining what foods are “healthy” for Lap-band patients are these:
+The basics of determining foods that are “healthy” for Lap-band surgery patients are:

-- Less processed foods are better than more processed foods
+- Less processed ones are better than more processed ones

 - Low glycemic index carbohydrates are preferred

-Processed foods - the sure way to gain weight
+Processed foods – the sure way for Lap-band surgery patients to gain weight

-Processed Foods Processing foods has been the salvation of the human race.
-It allows massive stores of foods to be preserved, allowing a stable food source.
+Processed Foods have been the salvation of the human race.
+It allows massive stores to be preserved, allowing a stable food source.
 Grains can be milled — where large machines break the grains down into flour and preservatives added allowing them to be stored for years at a time.
 Oats are rolled, instead of cut, allowing a longer shelf-life.

 The good news about processed foods is that they can be preserved for long periods of time.
-The bad news about processed foods is that they digest much faster than less processed foods — meaning that they are absorbed into the blood stream faster, causing a rapid rise in blood sugar — resulting in a rise in insulin that forces the blood sugar into cells where it becomes fat.
+The bad news is that they digest much faster than the less processed ones — meaning that they are absorbed into the blood stream faster, causing a rapid rise in blood sugar — resulting in a rise in insulin that forces the blood sugar into cells where it becomes fat.

 Historic food preservation methods from around the world: